 Facts & Stats

-Below you’ll find statistical information from the National Intimate Partner and Sexual Violence Survey released by the United States Department of Health and Human Services Centers for Disease Control and Prevention.
+Below you’ll find statistical information from the National Intimate Partner and Sexual Violence Survey released by the United States Department of Health and Human Services Centers for Disease Control and Prevention in 2010 and 2015.

 Domestic Violence and Dating Violence

 1 in 3 women and 1 in 4 men have experienced domestic violence (defined as physical violence, rape, and/or stalking by a current or former intimate partner, such as a spouse, boyfriend, or girlfriend) in their lifetimes.

 Approximately four out of 10 non-Hispanic Black women, indigenous women, and one in two multi-racial non-Hispanic women have been a victim of physical violence, rape, and/or stalking by a partner in their lifetime.

 1 in 4 women and 1 in 7 men have experienced severe